9 Mistakes to avoid when implementing a Sales Pipeline and CRM

 7. Failure to track and analyze data

-Your sales pipeline and CRM system should be used to track and analyze data, such as lead sources, conversion rates, and customer behavior.
+Your sales pipeline and CRM system should be used to track and analyze sales data, such as lead sources, conversion rates, and customer behavior.
 This information can provide valuable insights into your sales process and help you make informed decisions.

 8. Ignoring feedback from users